mattsah/percy/README.md

 ]
 ```

-To add this repository to your own Percy configuration, you would execute:
+To add the official mininim repository to your own Percy configuration, you would execute:

 ```bash
 percy set source mininim cb://mininim/packages